snapt/nova-helm/README.md

 * A Namespace following the following convention: $release_name-ns
 * A Deployment with a single replica using the novaadc client container
   * From this a pod will be generated which is the Nova Node itself.
-  * To scale your Nova Nodes up or down, simple increase or decrease the replicas
+  * To scale your Nova Nodes up or down, simply increase or decrease the replicas
 * A Service with type LoadBalancer